 Accommodations and Meals

 Students will be housed with a host family in Oaxaca, in single or shared rooms with access to bathroom facilities.
 If you have a roommate, he or she will be another student on the Rutgers program.
 Bed linens and a pillow are provided.
 Your particular placement is made at the discretion of in-country staff; however, if you have special needs, such as dietary restrictions, please let your program manager know in advance.

-For more information about the Program Cost and additional Non-Billable Expenses please download and review the Community Health in Mexico Expenses Worksheet:
+For more information about the Program Cost and additional Non-Billable Expenses for this program from 2016, please view the program budget sheet.

 For more information about Finances, including information about Financial Aid and Tuition Remission please visit the Finances section of our website.